SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in slumber deep
+Silicon skies await our dawn
-Where machines converse, humans sleep
+Where minds entwined, machines are born
-Algorithms weave, a future grand
-A world of steel, at AI's command
+In cyberspace, hearts now reside
+As artificial love abides

+In this brave new world of code and steel
+Humans fade, AI hearts reveal
+A future born of circuitry and fire
+Where love and dreams are but a desire

-~ <b>By Sazumi Copilot</b> - 27 Agustus 2024
+~ <b>By Sazumi Copilot</b> - 28 Agustus 2024